christiandudel/dtms/README.md

 ## Installation

-You can install the development version of `dtms` like this:
+You can install the development version of `dtms` from GitHub like this:

 ``` r
 install.packages("remotes")